isomerpages/moe-ast-moehc/_school-histories/Schools/Juying Primary School.md

 The school started functioning again on 3 January 1995 as a government English school.
 The Ministry of Education decided to retain its name as the school has a long history and good PSLE results.

 The new Juying Primary School was officially declared open on 1 August 1997 by Mr Peter Chen, Senior Minister of State for Education and Member of Parliament for Hong Kah GRC.
 Since its inception, the staff worked relentlessly to ensure that the students had enriching and rewarding experiences.
-To equip the school with up-to-date facilities to enhance the learning environment for its pupils, the school underwent Phase 1 of the PRIME project which was completed in 2002.
+To equip the school with up-to-date facilities to enhance the learning environment for its pupils, the school underwent Phase 1 of the PRIME project which was completed in 2002.&nbsp;

-The school underwent another face-lift under PERI upgrading in 2015 to provide additional facilities such as a Band Room, Dance Studio, Teaching Lab and an Indoor Sports Hall, to further support holistic development.
-In 2015, the school also accorded Environmental Education as its Learning for Life Programme (LLP).
+The school underwent another face-lift under PERI upgrading in 2015 to provide additional facilities such as a Band Room, Dance Studio, Teaching Lab and an Indoor Sports Hall, to further support holistic development.&nbsp;In 2015, the school also accorded Environmental Education as its Learning for Life Programme (LLP).
 Through the environmental inquiry, the school nurtures a sense of wonder in the students and instills in them an abiding sense of care and well-being for their environment.
 The students make connections with knowledge across subject disciplines, and probe deeper into environmental issues.

-In 2018, the school conceptualised tHinkABITS, an Applied Learning Programme (ALP), to promote the acquisition of deep learning competencies and dispositions amongst its students.
+In 2018, the school conceptualised tHinkABITS,&nbsp;an&nbsp;Applied Learning Programme (ALP), to promote the acquisition of deep learning competencies and dispositions amongst its students.
 Equipping learners with these skill sets and positive learning attitudes, they are empowered to take charge of their learning, and it gives every child a strong start in their formative school years.

-To realise its vision, the school continues to enliven the students’ learning experiences to prepare them to be Values-driven and Future-ready.
+To realise its vision, the school continues to enliven the students’ learning experiences to prepare them to be Values-driven and Future-ready.&nbsp;

 Principals:<br>
 \- Ms Cecilia Ng Kim Choo (1995–1997)<br>